zanettanorris/CR-MicroLabs-Git-MyFirstFork/README.md

 # ZCW-Microlabs-Git
-* Fork this repoistory to your personal github account
+* `fork` this repository to your personal github account
-* Clone your forked repository to your local machine
+* `clone` your forked repository to your local machine
 * edit the `my-name` file, by adding your name to the file.
 * `git commit` your changes to `staging`; include a `commit` message via the `-m` flag.
 * `push` your `staged changes` to your remote repository.